Day trip to Canterbury: How to spend a day in Kent’s medieval city

 Tour Guide leading Walking Tour around Canterbury.
 Kent, UK

-Did you know that poor pilgrims would sleep standing over a washing line! (yes, quite literally) or that the word canter comes from the speed at which pilgrims would arrive by horse?
+Fun facts: Did you know that poor pilgrims used to sleep standing up over a washing line?
+Or that the word “canter” comes from the speed at which pilgrims would arrive in Canterbury by horse?

 Visit Canterbury Cathedral